Firkintun/slouch/README.md

 # Slouch

-A lazy, target-only implementation of the CouchDB replication protocol that stores the results in MongoDB.
+A lazy, pull-only, continuous replication server from CouchDB to MongoDB.

 ## Why?